KxSystems/docs/docs/wp/machine-learning/index.md

 Due to its compute-heavy features, k-NN has limited industry application compared to other machine-learning methods.
 In this paper, we will analyze an alternative implementation of the k-NN, using the array-processing power of kdb+.
 Kdb+ has powerful built-in functions designed and optimized for tables and lists.
 Together with qSQL, these functions can be used to great effect for machine-learning purposes, especially with compute-heavy implementations like k-NN.

 All tests were run using kdb+ version 3.5 2017.06.15, on a Virtual Machine with four allocated 4.2GHz cores.
-Code used can be found at <i class="fab fa-github"></i> [kxcontrib/wp-knn](https://github.com/kxcontrib/wp-knn).
+Code used can be found at :fontawesome-brands-github: [kxcontrib/wp-knn](https://github.com/kxcontrib/wp-knn).

 ## Loading the dataset in q